 The Real Estate Law Committee and Real Estate Law Section always maintained as a top priority the continuing legal education of its members.
 The first Real Estate Institute able to be confirmed was presented April 11, 1964 to examine recurrent practical problems incurred by real estate attorneys and was co-chaired by Alvin Kendis and Raymond Durn.
 It wasn’t until 1979 that the Section began sponsorship of the Real Estate Law Institute, with Robert Blattner as its first Chair.
 This two-day Institute has been presented annually since then and has grown to be one of the largest presented by the Bar Association.
 The Institute focuses on those issues which are relevant to real estate practitioners.

 In addition, Section luncheon meetings are held monthly at which issues relevant to real property are discussed.
 The Chairs of the Section’s standing committees report on activities during the past month.
 A guest speaker discusses a substantive real estate or related topic to the Section at each meeting.
-Occasionally, the Section holds a one-hour CLE program after the lunch meeting.

 All members of the Bar Association are invited to join and participate in the Real Estate Section.